DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-02-15-specification-pattern.md

     - Make specifications as specific as possible.
     - Make specifications immutable.

 - Specification should contain the domain knowledge.
+We should utilize a strong typed specification.

-- We should utilize a strong typed specification.
+- Specification pattern usually used in persistence layer, and combine with the other patterns such as Repository pattern, Unit of Work pattern.

 <br>